-An ideal approach to fibrosis treatment would be one that inhibits TGF-& activation in only those tissues where fibrosis is occurring.
-One potential way to accomplish this is to inhibit the integrin proteins that are known to be overexpressed in specific fibrotic tissue and cause the abnormal activation of TGF-&.
-In several forms of fibrosis, namely IPF and PSC, TGF-& activating integrins such as $a_V\&0$ and $a_V\&1$ are over-expressed.
+An ideal approach to fibrosis treatment would be one that inhibits TGF-ß activation in only those tissues where fibrosis is occurring.
+One potential way to accomplish this is to inhibit the integrin proteins that are known to be overexpressed in specific fibrotic tissue and cause the abnormal activation of TGF-ß.
+In several forms of fibrosis, namely IPF and PSC, TGF-ß activating integrins such as avß6 and avß1 are over-expressed.
 These integrins are normally expressed at low levels in healthy tissue.
-Therefore, we would not expect off-target toxicity effects by selectively inhibiting $a_V\&0$ and $a_V\&1$.
-By inhibiting fibrosis-specific TGF-& activators such as these specific integrins, it is possible to block abnormal TGF-& activation in the specific tissues where fibrosis occurs, without affecting TGF-& signaling in healthy tissues.
-However, integrin drug development has historically been challenging due to the difficulty of developing small molecule integrin inhibitors that are both selective for specific integrins and bioavailable.
-Notably, a recent approach targeting integrins selectively with a monoclonal antibody was terminated due to safety concerns, which we believe may be related to antibody-mediated immune activation.
-We believe our pipeline of bioavailable highly selective small molecule integrin inhibitors has the potential to address these challenges.
+Therefore, we would not expect off-target toxicity effects by selectively inhibiting avß6 and avß1.
+By inhibiting fibrosis-specific TGF-ß activators such as these specific integrins, it is possible to block abnormal TGF-ß activation in the specific tissues where fibrosis occurs, without affecting TGF-ß signaling in healthy tissues.
+However, integrin drug development has historically been challenging due to the difficulty of developing integrin inhibitors that are both selective for specific integrins and orally bioavailable.
+We believe our pipeline of orally bioavailable highly selective integrin inhibitors has the potential to address these challenges.

 Recently, large biopharmaceutical companies have begun to recognize the potential of anti-integrin approaches to treat fibrosis and made large investments in the space.
-AbbVie recently in-licensed a set of preclinical integrin inhibitors for the treatment of fibrosis including an $a_v \& 6$ inhibitor targeting IPF.
-The AbbVie product candidate is a single selective inhibitor of $a_v \& 6$; however, it has been shown that the expression of both $a_v \& 6$ and $a_v \& 6$ is upregulated in IPF.
-We believe that our dual-selective $a_v \& 6$ inhibitor approach has the potential to provide a more potent anti-fibrotic effect than a single selective $a_v \& 6$ inhibitor.
+Biogen is currently developing a subcutaneous antibody against avß6 for treatment of IPF.
+In preclinical trials, Biogen presented results showing its avß6 antibody reduced pSMAD2 levels, a key biomarker for TGF-ß activation, in alveolar macrophages of non-human primates.
+In a Phase 2a study presented in 2018, Biogen's antibody was shown to have a similar effect in IPF patients.
+Biogen is currently conducting a 290 patient Phase 2b trial with their antibody candidate.
+In addition, AbbVie recently in-licensed a set of preclinical integrin inhibitors for the treatment of fibrosis including an avß6 inhibitor targeting IPF.
+The Biogen and AbbVie product candidates are all single selective inhibitors of avß6; however, it has been shown that the expression of both avß6 and avß1 is upregulated in IPF.
+We believe that our dual-selective avß6/avß1 inhibitor approach has the potential to provide a more potent anti-fibrotic effect than a single selective avß6 inhibitor.

 We believe that recent developments in the field of integrin inhibitors validate our initial focus on integrin inhibitors as a treatment for fibrosis.
-Utilizing our proprietary discovery and development capabilities, we believe that we have overcome key historical challenges to the development of integrin inhibitors, including potency, selectivity and bioavailability.
-We have identified two bioavailable and highly potent and selective integrin inhibitors.
+Utilizing our proprietary discovery and development capabilities, we believe that we have overcome key historical challenges to the development of integrin inhibitors, including potency, selectivity and oral bioavailability.
+We have identified two orally bioavailable and highly potent and selective integrin inhibitors.
 Our lead product candidate, PLN-74809, has completed Phase 1a trials and has demonstrated potential for a once daily oral dosing profile.